Frequently Asked Questions

 • Have any of the survey questions been used in previous surveys?
 If so, are data from those surveys publicly available?

 Many of the questions were adapted from other sources rather than being exact.
-Download the Survey Source Crosswalk on the NDWS website.
+Download Survey Source Crosswalks on the NDWS website.
 Each question's source (and link) is in the farthest right column.
 If there is no source, it means the question was developed by the NDWS survey team.
 The available links can be used to investigate if data from previous studies are publicly available.

 Community ClinicianNursing HomeAssisted LivingHome Care